Factbox: U.S. Middle East peace plan prompts some praise, much Arab anger

 “100 years ago, the Balfour Declaration (in which Britain endorsed the establishment of a Jewish homeland in the Middle East) gave 40% of Palestine to the Israelis, and today the Trump Declaration presented the rest of Palestine to the Israeli enemy.”

-Reporting by Reuters bureaux, Compiled by Timothy Heritage; Editing by Janet Lawrence and Alex Richardson
+Reporting by Reuters bureaux, Compiled by Timothy Heritage; Editing by Janet Lawrence and Toby Chopra